-The Principal and/or the Lead Bus Driver will respond within two days of the receipt of the letter.
+The Principal and/or the bus driver will respond within two days of the receipt of the letter.
 Every effort will be made to resolve concerns/problems.

 Parents are encouraged to attend one Parent training on "Bus Safety" at HPBSI.
-Parents are encouraged to speak with the Bus Driver, for additional safety rules that will apply.
+Parents are encouraged to speak with the bus driver, for additional safety rules that will apply.